#Diversity Awareness

 (This does not include someone that was born male or female, and later chose to have their sex traits changed due to being transgender, transsex, or altersex.
 It also does not include males that experienced circumcision/dorsal slits or penis splitting, females that experienced genital mutilation, or males & females that indulged in modifications such as piercings and beading.)

-This only applies to primary sex traits - chromosomes, genitals, reproductive organs, and hormones.
+This only applies to primary sex traits - chromosomes, genitals, reproductive organs, hormones, and hormone responsiveness.
 Atypical secondary sex traits (breasts, muscle tone, body/facial hair, deepness of voice) do not make someone intersex unless it is paired with "abnormalities" in primary sex traits.

 Before you can understand what it means to be intersex, first we must clarify what it means to not be intersex.

-A typical male has XY chromosomes, a penis, two testicles within the scrotum, and more androgens (mostly testosterone) than females.
+A typical male has XY chromosomes, a penis, two testicles within the scrotum, a prostate, and more androgens (mostly testosterone) than females.
+Their androgen levels fall into a typical range compared to other males.
 Upon puberty, they usually (but not always) develop more facial hair & muscle tone than females, and a deeper voice than females.

 A typical female has XX chromosomes, a vulva, two ovaries, a single uterus, and more estrogen than males.
+Their estrogen levels fall into the typical range compared to other females.
 Upon puberty, they usually (but not always) develop larger breasts and wider hips than males.

 (Note: A vulva has two labia, a single pea-sized clitoris, a single vaginal entry, and a urethra above the vaginal entry and under the clitoris.)